AmyB173/aimfor9-mathsGCSE/README.md

 ## Tools and Technologies Used
  - Custom HTML, CSS and JS were used throughout.
- - [Bootstrap v5.3](https://getbootstrap.com/) was used for layout and stylinig
+ - [Bootstrap v5.3](https://getbootstrap.com/) was used for layout and styling
+ - [JQuery v3.7.1](https://jquery.com/) was used in conjunction with vanilla JS
  - Git for version control
  - Github for saving and storing files
  - VS Code for locally coding my project (to replace the use of online IDE such as Gitpod or Codeanywhere)